dune-community/Dockerfiles/README.md

 ### persistent home

-The `docker_run.sh` command mounts a persistent directory as the home of the user within the container.
+The `docker_run.sh` command mounts a persistent directory as the home of the user within the container (see below); in the above example `${PROJECT_ROOT}/docker-homes/debian/`.
-You can thus create files and customize your shell within the container, i.e. by creating a `.bashrc` and so on.
+You can thus create files and customize your shell within the container, i.e. by creating a `.bashrc` and so on within the container or by copying your existing `.bashrc` to the above folder.

 ### docker_run.sh